D3Design/MK4-Prusaslicer-Configurations/README.md

 To import the configuration, install the updated version of prusaslicer from here: https://www.prusa3d.com/en/page/prusaslicer_424/

-Then go to file --> import --> import config and select the file I attached to this email.
+Then go to file --> import --> import config and select the .ini file
 ![image](https://github.com/D3Design/MK4-Prusaslicer-Configurations/assets/163762377/3c68a8b9-6927-4e76-85a9-82a2f3fe1035)